with SS Runes

 Torpedo Werke AG.

 Torpedo typewriters were well made German machines with respectable commercial success.
 Nonetheless, the company was not impervious to the economic melee that was the Great Depression.
-With a need to restructure in order to stay in business, Remington-Rand, an American company based out of New York City, bought a controlling share of Torpedo Works.
+With a need to restructure in order to stay in business, Remington-Rand, an American company based in New York City, bought a controlling share of the Torpedo company.
 Remington was already a behemoth within the typewriter industry and it regularly bought competitors to either eliminate them or, as in this case, expand their global dominance.

 So what of the typewriter?
-Yes, it is a beautiful, precision-engineered machine, but it's also a significant piece of history.
+Yes, it is a beautiful, precision-engineered machine, but was also used as a tool in one of the most heinous chapters of human history.
+If displayed out of context the typewriter is vile, but in context, it is significant piece of history.
 The typewriter itself is not evil, only some of its users.
-The typewriter is a reminder of our history in the same regard that photographs, artifacts and architecture are.
-All the same, I didn't feel comfortable with it in my home so I passed it along to another WWII vet.
+The typewriter is a reminder of our history in the same sense that photographs, artifacts and architecture are.
+All the same, I didn't feel comfortable with it in my home so I passed it along to a WWII vet.